ParallelMaths/parallel/pages/9-19-collision-mystery.md

 ## 3. The Mathematical Art Of M.C.
 Escher

-If you have never seen any M.C.
+If you have never seen any of M.C.
 Escher’s art, then I think you will find this video fascinating.
 Just take a look and then answer the two questions below.

 @[youtube](Kcc56fRtrKU?rel=0)